 In 2020, pets in the United States cost their owners $103 billion.
 And each year, pet care expenses only go up.
 This is caused by both a growing number of pet owners as well as a growing supply of pet-associated products.
 In the US, 2 out of 3 households own a pet—that’s 85 million homes.

 Technologies related to pet care, or pet tech, are a fast-growing part of the market.
 Our 2021 infographic on the televet market gives you some perspectives.
 More details are also available in this article about pet care on the blog.

 In this article, we’ll talk about the main trends in pet tech solution development, share the most successful projects in the industry, and provide insight into their success.

-To some extent, production of goods and supply of services for pets mirror current human needs.
-Telemedicine and virtual vet services, personalised healthy food boxes, home delivery of pet supplies—pet-focused products and services are catching up with those built for their owners.
+To some extent, the production of goods and supply of services for pets mirror current human needs.
+Telemedicine and virtual vet services, personalized healthy food boxes, and home delivery of pet supplies—pet-focused products and services are catching up with those built for their owners.